GreatFruitOmsk/pyqtdeploy-mirror/doc/tutorial.rst

     as the **target** Python installation to ensure that the compiled bytecode can be executed by the deployed application.
-(Of course if you are not cross-compiling the application then the host and target Python installations are the same.)
+(Of course if you are not cross-compiling the application then the host and target Python installations can be the same.)

 **Source directory**
     is used to specify the name of the directory containing the Python source code.
-It is only required if you are including one or more of the Python standard library C extension modules in your application.

 **Include directory**
     is used to specify the name of the directory containing the target Python